W201011 November 2010 Monthly Baen Bundle

 To free the world from the grip of the Horvath is going to take an unlikely hero.
 A hero unwilling to back down to alien or human governments, unwilling to live in slavery and with enough hubris, if not stature, to think he can win.
 Fortunately, there's Tyler Vernon.
 And he has bigger plans than just getting rid of the Horvath.

-Troy Rising is a book in three parts—Live Free or Die being the first part—detailing the freeing of earth from alien conquerors, the first steps into space using off-world technologies and the creation of Troy, a thousand trillion ton battlestation designed to secure the solar system.
+The Troy Rising series is a story in three parts—Live Free or Die being the first part—detailing the freeing of Earth from alien conquerors, the first steps into space using off-world technologies and the creation of Troy, a thousand-trillion-ton battlestation designed to secure the Solar System.

 One Good Soldier